hashicorp/terraform-provider-azurerm/contributing/topics/guide-breaking-changes.md

 Plan: 0 to add, 1 to change, 0 to destroy.
 ```

 This is a breaking change as Terraform should not trigger a plan between minor version upgrades.
-Instead, what we can do is add a TODO next to the `Default` tag to update the default value in the next major version of the provider or mark the field as Required if that default value is going to continue to change in the future:
+Instead, what we can do is use the major release feature flag as shown in the example below or mark the field as Required if that default value is going to continue to change in the future:

 ```go
 func (r SparkResource) Arguments() map[string]*pluginsdk.Schema{